raine/irccloud-alwaysmarkread/README.md

 The default behavior of [IRCCloud.com](http://www.irccloud.com) is such that each channel has to be manually marked as read if the unread backlog exceeds what is currently visible in the window.
-This userscript addresses the problem by always marking a buffer read once activated, similarly to Irssi.
+This userscript addresses the problem by always marking a buffer read once activated, similarly to how Irssi behaves.

 # Installation